 λ | [m] | – wavelength of the light used | |

-The interference minimum occurs in directions where the path difference is equal to an odd multiple of half waves.
+The interference minimum occurs in directions where the path difference is an odd multiple of half-waves.

-The resulting bending pattern on the double slit will still be affected by diffraction on the slits themselves, as mentioned.
-Thus, the resulting pattern will be a composite of broader maxima and minima that correspond to the bending at one slit (the envelope curve) and a series of light and dark bands that result from the interference of light waves from the two slits ("modulating" the pattern – see Figure 4; right part).
-Thus, the narrow equidistant bands can be said to result from interference from the individual slits, while the broad regions of light and dark are the result of diffraction across the width of the slit.
+The resulting bending pattern at the double slit will still be affected by diffraction at the slits themselves, as mentioned above.
+Thus, the resulting pattern will be a composite of broader maxima and minima corresponding to the bending at one slit (the envelope curve) and a series of bright and dark bands resulting from the interference of light waves from the two slits ("modulation" of the pattern – see Figure 4; right part).
+Thus, the narrow equidistant bands can be said to result from interference from the individual slits, while the broad light and dark bands are the result of diffraction across the width of the slit.

-The grating can be thought of as a system composed of a large number of slits placed at equal distances b.
-Each of the slit points can again be thought of as a point source of light from which light propagates according to Huygens' principle.
-From the analogy with the double slit (see earlier), then, for the path difference of the corresponding slit points of the lattice, the same relation for the interference maximum as for the double slit follows.
+The grating can be thought of as a system consisting of a large number of slits placed at equal distances b.
+Each of the slit points can be thought of as a point source of light, from which the light propagates according to Huygens' principle.
+From the analogy to the double slit (see above) follows for the path difference of the corresponding slit points of the grating the same relation for the interference maximum as for the double slit.
 The following figure illustrates the nature of the diffraction pattern for different numbers of identical slits.
-Note that for two or more slits the positions of the maxima (or minima) do not change, only the area of the minima widens and the width of the maxima narrows ("focusing" of the maxima).
+Note that for two or more slits, the positions of the maxima (or minima) do not change, only the area of the minima widens and the width of the maxima narrows ("focusing" of the maxima).

-The condition for the interference maximum on the grating corresponds to the condition for the double slits, only in the case of the grating the maxima are "sharper" (see Figure 5):
+The condition for the interference maximum on the grating corresponds to the condition for the double slits, except that the maxima are "sharper" in the case of the grating (see Figure 5):

 (3)